compilit/compilit-validation/README.md

 extension of the Predicate class.
 And a Rule.Extended is an extension of the BiPredicate class.
 These extensions allow you to add a message that is associated with the potential failure of this rule.

-You first define a Rule using the Define entrypoint for the fluent API.
+You first define a Rule using the Definitions entrypoint for the fluent API.
-Then, whenever needed, you validate the rule, using the Verify entrypoint.
+Then, whenever needed, you validate the rule, using the Verifications entrypoint.
 The fluent API helps you define what needs to happen after successful validation or after a failed validation.

 Here are some examples: